Diabetes in Hamsters

 - Sleeping more than usual or excessive exercise

 Generally I have found the signs and symptoms of diabetes to be obvious, for example a hamster that doesn't usually have a wet corner developing one or drinking half a water bottle in one day.
 Diabetics who develop ketones have a distinctive smell, like nail polish remover.
 Perhaps my nose has got sensitive to it, but I now can smell a new ketotic hamster when I walk into the hamstery.

 Unlike in humans, blood glucose measurements are not used routinely in hamsters outside of research environments.
-The normal hamster blood glucose value is <7mmol/l3.
 Urine glucose tests are preferable to keep distress to the animal minimal.

-* Purchase Keto-Diastix from any pharmacy or amazon.co.uk (tests for ketones and urine glucose)
+- Purchase Keto-Diastix from any pharmacy or Amazon (tests for ketones and urine glucose)